TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ## Cluster Management
-To run and manage clusters from a remote host, 'kubectl', which is the command line tool (CLI) as provided by Kubernetes, is required.
+To run and manage clusters from a remote host, `kubectl` is required, which is the command-line tool (CLI) provided by Kubernetes.

 ### Installing kubectl
-For kubectl, execution files can be downloaded and enabled, with no need of special installation procedure.
-Each operating system provides the following download path:
+You can use kubectl by downloading an executable file without any special installation process.
+The download path for each operating system is as follows.

 | OS | Download Command |
 | --- | --- |